-The District continues to face challenges in the evolving landscape of the health care industry.
-The industry continues to move towards more value-based care, the use of limited provider networks, and shifting more of the costs to consumers through the use of high deductible health plans.
-These trends require hospitals to improve efficiencies and quality outcomes to respond to the increased rules and regulations and lower reimbursements from payers.
+As mentioned earlier, with the pandemic affecting all hospitals in 2020, this has been a challenging year and will continue in fiscal 2021.
+In addition, the health care industry continues to move towards the use of limited provider networks, the use of additional payment and utilization rules by the insurance companies to lower reimbursements, and the continued shifting of costs to the consumers through the use of high deductible health plans.
+These trends require hospitals to improve efficiencies, improve revenue cycle processes and strive to improve quality outcomes to respond to those increased rules and regulations.
 The Medicare value-based purchasing program measures the following metrics: processes-of-care, patient experience, patient outcomes, and efficiencies.